Prompt Injection Attacks: Examples, Techniques, and Defence

 What is the difference between direct and indirect prompt injection?

 Direct injection happens when an attacker types malicious instructions directly into an AI interface.
-Indirect injection hides malicious instructions in external content (emails, documents, web pages) that the AI processes on behalf of a legitimate user.
-Indirect attacks are more dangerous because victims cannot see or prevent them.
+Indirect injection hides malicious instructions in external content (emails, documents, web pages, URLs) that the AI processes on behalf of a legitimate user.
+Indirect attacks are more dangerous because victims cannot see or prevent them, and they scale: one poisoned document can compromise every user who asks an AI to process it.

 Can prompt injection be fully prevented?

 No complete prevention exists because the vulnerability is architectural.
 LLMs cannot reliably distinguish between legitimate instructions and malicious ones.
-However, defence-in-depth strategies combining prevention, detection, and impact mitigation significantly reduce risk, though they cannot eliminate it entirely.
+The International AI Safety Report 2026 found sophisticated attackers bypass best-defended models approximately 50% of the time with 10 attempts.
+Defence-in-depth strategies combining model training, prevention, detection, and impact mitigation significantly reduce risk but cannot eliminate it entirely.

 What tools detect prompt injection attacks?